-- Observing the responses and engagement levels across different channels - Making adjustments to the campaign as needed, such as increasing the frequency of updates in response to stakeholder feedback. - Make sure your budget is being spent well.
+- Observing the responses and engagement levels across different channels - Adjusting the campaign as needed, such as increasing the frequency of updates in response to stakeholder feedback. - Make sure your budget is being spent well.

 Evaluate and Report

 A marketing agency has just rebranded its image.